Anedumgottil/personal-site-hugo/content/posts/spacs-what-are-they.md

 This all sounds like rainbows and sunshine right??
 What could possibly be bad about this?

 Companies merging through a SPAC do not have to go through the full SEC Due Diligence that it would have if it went with the IPO route.

-This allows for more retail investors to jump in and
+ This allows for more retail investors to jump in early in the investment life cycle.